patmoore/grandperspective/docs/README.txt

 definitely made the application better than it would otherwise have been.

-Finally thanks to all that have been getting the word out about the application.
+Finally thanks to all that have helped to get the word out about the application.
 Developing the application may be fun, but having actual users makes it worthwhile.